CodeHex/neuralnet/README.md

 - `AddNLayer(a ActivationFuncName, neurons uint, n uint)` - adds n indentical layers to the net
 - `SetLearningRate(learningRate float64)` - The learning rate to use, defaults to 0.01
 - `SetIterations(iterations uint)` - number of iterations used to train the model, defaults to 1000
+- `SetRegularizationFactor(regularizationFactor float64)` - the regularization factor to use.
+0 indicates not to regularize.

 The last layer must be a single neuron using the `sigmoid` activation function for binary classification.